Milkho/elephanteum/README.md

 ## What's the point?

 This app is written to demostrate possibility of upgrading business logic in dapps while the storage remains the same.
-You can found storage library original repository  [here](https://github.com/ChronoBank/solidity-storage-lib).

 ## How to test?